TylerDodds/VolumetricCloudsTutorial/Assets/VolumetricCloudsTutorial/Tutorial.md

 Since we need to consider what is happening at all points _inside_ the cloud, we can break our task into three main pieces.
-1. We need to simulate or approximate a fully three-dimensional representation of the density of the cloud at all points in space, since this is what will control the absorption and scattering mentioned above.
+1. _Cloud Density_.
+We need to simulate or approximate a fully three-dimensional representation of the density of the cloud at all points in space, since this is what will control the absorption and scattering mentioned above.
-2. At each pixel we view on the screen, we need to consider all of the light that last got scattered by the cloud and ended up travelling to the camera on the view vector associated with the pixel.
+2. _Raymarching_.
+At each pixel we view on the screen, we need to consider all of the light that last got scattered by the cloud and ended up travelling to the camera on the view vector associated with the pixel.
 This requires us to consider all points along the view vector inside the cloud and determine how much of the light scattered this way would make its way through the rest of the cloud _without_ being scattered or absorbed.
-3. We need to determine the probability that light will be absorbed or scattered in different directions, depending on the density of the cloud.
+3. _Lighting and Shadows_.
+We need to determine the probability that light will be absorbed or scattered in different directions, depending on the density of the cloud.

 For density determination in (1), we will take an approximate approach that will